moves-rwth/cbmc-with-kInduction/README.md

 # k-Induction (for CBMC)

-The goal of this python tool is to enable any C bounded model checker, such as [CBMC] (https://www.cprover.org/cbmc), to be employed for k-Induction over one-loop embedded-style C programs (see below for a description).
+The goal of this python tool is to theoretically enable any C bounded model checker, such as [CBMC] (https://www.cprover.org/cbmc), to be employed for k-Induction over one-loop embedded-style C programs (see below for a description).

 For now, the tool was only tested and used to extend CBMC with k-induction proofs.
+This fact along with the restrictions on its input programs make this tool specialized in its applications.
+Please evaluate the applicability with great care before employing this k-induction verifier.
+It was specifically designed and developed to fit the verification of one industrial case study and might not generalize well into different environments.

 ## Prerequisites